 One such example of a unique bar is Operation Dagger, located at the Ann Siang Hill.

 Operation Dagger is known for its mysterious and minimalistic interiors and has an excellent bar design.
 The bar has a cloud of light bulbs and a backdrop of shelves that hold various types of liquors on display.
 It is very different than any other bar in Singapore and needless to say, is an innovative one!

-Innovation is the key to success.
+Innovation is the key to success and is a bar design requirement.
 Determining a unique theme would give you an upper hand.

 4. Building The Space